playpulse/pulse/README.md

 # Pulse
 Pulse is a free and open-source little music player with cool design.
-(Re-code in coming)
+(recode pending)